 Sherrill Prideaux Smith, CYT, RYT 200, Curvy Yoga Certified

-from Arizona State University.
-Sherrill continued her yoga practice later in life to manage the stresses of a
+State University.
+Sherrill continued her yoga practice later in life to manage the stresses of a demanding career.
+After

 Shaila Parthasarathi MBA, 500 RYT

-teaches Classical Yoga with an emphasis on building strength and finding flexibility to develop healthy posture with a
+Instruction and 500 hour RYT in Scottsdale.
+Yoga has helped Shaila in building strength and finding flexibility to develop a healthy posture

-focused and relaxed mind.
-She especially enjoys working with people who are new to yoga and those wanting to
+refine poses and enjoy the therapeutic aspects of the practice.
+She loves working with people of all ages who are new to yoga and those